garden-io/garden/docs/reference/commands.md

     log:

 # [DEPRECATED] Alias for `test`.
 A map of all Tests that were executed (or scheduled/attempted) and the Test results.
-# Please do not use this alias, it will be removed in one of the future releases.
+# Please do not use this alias, it will be removed in a future release.
 tests:
   <Test name>:
     # Whether the module was successfully run.